agateblue/lifter/README.rst

 .. warning::

-    At the moment, lifter querysets are not lazy, which mean they are applied immediatly when called.
+    At the moment, lifter querysets are not lazy, which mean they are applied immediately when called.

 filter
 ++++++

 One of the most basic query method is `filter`.
-Use it if you want to retrieve objects that match a set of criterias.
+Use it if you want to retrieve objects that match a set of criteria.
 Example:

 .. code-block:: python